 Day 3: Volcano Village and the Hawaii Volcanoes National Park

 Start your visit at the visitor center and plan your day in the park from there.
 Watch the 30-minute educational video in the auditorium and talk to the park rangers about the current situation in the park, ranger-led (free) hikes, and tailor-made advice.
 Also, ask the rangers about the current viewing conditions for the active lava flows that are entering the ocean.
-Some “must see stops” in the park are the Jaggar Museum, the Thurston Lava Tube and the Chain of Craters Road.
+Some “must see stops” in the park are the Thurston Lava Tube, Kilauea Iki Overlook, and the Chain of Craters Road.
 If you feel up for it, we recommend you hike the Kilauea Iki trail, which descends from the beautiful Volcano rainforest into the caldera where you can see firsthand the effects of millions of years of volcanic activity.

 Afterward, head back to Volcano Village to have dinner in one of the local restaurants and then relax in front of the fireplace or in the hot-tub at your vacation rental of choice.
-End your first day by returning to the Jaggar Museum overlook after dark to see the incredible glow of the Kilauea Volcano under the stars.
+End your first day by returning to one of the many overlook spots around the caldera after dark to see the incredible glow of the Kilauea Volcano under the stars.

 Day 4: Red-Hot Lava

-Today you can choose to either return to the Hawaii Volcanoes National park and get in a solid day of hiking on the 100+ miles of trails inside the park or try to find a viewing spot for the flowing lava (see day 3: talking to a ranger).
-Another option for today is to drive down to Kalapana, a serene and simply breathtaking spot that is home to what was one of the most beautiful beaches of the world before it was overtaken by lava in the 90s.
+Today you can choose to either return to the Hawaii Volcanoes National park and get in a solid day of hiking on the 100+ miles of trails inside the park or to drive down to Kalapana, a serene and simply breathtaking spot that is home to what was one of the most beautiful beaches of the world before it was overtaken by lava in the 90s.
 Currently, a new black sand beach is forming close to the old beach, allowing a glance into the constant processes of creation and destruction which reign supreme on the island.
 If you choose to head to Kalapana, we recommend you make an entire day of it to enjoy the other gems the Puna District has to offer along the coast.